FraMecca/DuckTape/README.markdown

 Every time DuckTape receives a connection, it check if the file exists in the folder it is serving;
 if the file exists it is served directly, if it does not DuckTape acts as a reverse proxy.

+DuckTape also offers an option to check if the service that is being proxied is down and shutting down if that is the case

 ```
 usage: tape [-h] [-H HOST] [-P PROXY_PORT] [-p PORT] [directory]